AnonymousCodeShare/InstaBoost/README.md

 5. Move the matting module, named like opencv_mat.cpython-35m-x86_64-linux-gnu.so, to where mmdetection package is installed.
 For example, I use conda to create an environment called 'mmtest', then I should move the module to 'PATH_TO_CONDA/anaconda3/envs/mmtest/lib/python3.5/site-packages/mmdet-0.6.0+53c647e-py3.5.egg/mmdet/datasets/AugSeg/global_matting'.

 6. Train or test models according to [mmdetection/README.md](mmdetection/README.md).
+InstaBoost will be adopted as the dataloader by default.

 ## Detectron Framework Quick Start